getsmap/smap-responsive/README.md

 | lsw           | {Integer}     | Open switcher from start | lsw=1 opens switcher from start (only small screens) | L.Control.LayerSwitcher |
 | md            | {String} | Features to draw | - (created internally) | L.Control.MeasureDraw |

+<br /><br />

 #### 5. Include external plugins

-As seen in the example [configuration file](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js) plugins, any Leaflet control can be included in the map, simply by adding its constructor and its options to the plugins array.
+As seen in the example [configuration file](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js) plugins, any Leaflet control can be included in the map simply by adding its constructor and its options to the plugins array.
 All options will be transferred to the plugin when it is instanstiated (the pre-assumption is that all controls follow the same syntax pattern, taking only one parameter which is ```options```).

 However, first you need to incorporate the plugin into the code.
 Follow these steps:

 1. Place the files, e.g. ```MyPlugin.js``` and ```MyPlugin.css``` inside a folder named ```MyPlugin```.
 This folder should be placed inside the plugins-folder of your smap clone.
 2. Run gulp in order to build the code (from the root directory of your smap clone): ```gulp full```
 3. Open dev.html or index.html and confirm that the plugin has been added into these html-files.
 Add the plugin to the configuration file in the same manner as in the example [configuration file](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js)

+<br /><br />

 #### 6. Develop plugins